ckaestne/seai/assignments/I3_requirements_risks.md

 In designing such system, there are many considerations, such as:
 * Your dashcams do not have direct internet access, but they can communicate over USB, Bluetooth or Wifi with phones, cars, and wifi-hotspots.
 * The dashcams may run on battery but are usually connected to the car's power supply.
 Their processing power differs from model to model.
 * Searches are coordinated with the authorities and the non-profit organization.
 You suspect less strict requirements as for Amber alerts, but the legal details are not worked out yet.
 Searches are likely not very frequent in any given area.
-For Amber alerts, [official statistics](https://amberalert.gov/statistics.htm) report nearly 1 alert per day nationwide.
+For Amber alerts, [official statistics](https://amberalert.gov/statistics.htm) report about 1 alert per day *nationwide*.
 * Faster reports of sightings are more useful to the authorities.
 * You suspect users may be worried about privacy and charges for data.
 * You recently hear everywhere, including press and consultants, how exciting the future of [Edge computing](https://en.wikipedia.org/wiki/Edge_computing) rather than Cloud computing is going to be and wonder whether you should explore that.
 You wouldn't be opposed to thinking about partnering with other organizations to, say, install hardware in gas stations or drive throughs.